 Students submit two compositions.
-One piece is to a free or free-choice brief (lasting a minimum of four minutes).
-The second pieces consists of two chorale harmonisations (two minutes).
-Scores and recordings are submitted.
+The first is to a free or free-choice brief (with a minimum duration of four minutes).
+The second comprises two chorale harmonisations (two minutes in total).
+For each, students submit a notated score and audio file, created using music software or performed and recorded live.